Maximinodotpy/Gitdown/readme.txt

 == Description ==

-*Gitdown* can be used to upload markdown posts from a remote repository to the WordPress.
+*Gitdown* can be used to upload markdown posts from a remote repository to WordPress.
 It allows you to specify a glob pattern that will be used to find the posts and then you can also specify a function that will resolve the content of the posts.

 = 🎈 Easy to use =